-With regard to its mining interests RBR's major project is the Yindarlgooda gold project located east of Kalgoorlie.
-During the Financial Year the company executed a Farm-in Agreement with Newmont Exploration Pty Ltd (Newmont).
-Under the agreement, Newmont is required, under a multi-phase program to invest up to approximately A\$2m to earn a 75% equity stake in the project.
+RBR's has maintained its exploration portfolio interests in Australia via joint ventures with tier-one and mid-tier gold sector companies.
+Our major project is the Yindarlgooda gold project located east of Kalgoorlie.
+The company executed a Farm-in Agreement with Newmont Exploration Pty Ltd (Newmont) in 2017 pursuant to which Newmont is required, under a multi-phase program to invest up to approximately A\$2 million to earn a 75% equity stake in the project.
 The Farm-in Agreement allows RBR to retain exposure to exploration success whilst retaining focus and capital for the development and growth of its services sector.